 Sometimes better health doesn’t come in the form of a pill or new exercise regimen.
 Sometimes it comes simply from the food put into the body.

-ProMedica has introduced two food pharmacies, where patients in need can pick up healthy food — as well as learn how to make better nutrition choices on their own.
+ProMedica has introduced two food clinics, where patients in need can pick up healthy food — as well as learn how to make better nutrition choices on their own.

 Screening Patients for Hunger